add farmhouse cottage character to your home

 They look like real life happens there.

-That’s why I love this style so much.
-You can make it your own.
-You can mix old and new.
 You can paint something, move something, use something in a different way, and slowly create a home that feels gathered instead of decorated all at once.

 So yes, choose a color palette.